DogFoodAdvisor is reader supported See how

 If your arthritic dog is overweight, consider a dog food formulated for weight management to reduce strain on the joints.
 Maintaining a healthy weight is crucial for managing arthritis.

-Avoid any dog foods which contain excessive fillers, artificial additives, and potential allergens, as they can exacerbate inflammation and discomfort.
+Avoid any dog foods that contain excessive fillers, artificial additives, and potential allergens, as they can exacerbate inflammation and discomfort.

 Here you will find our recommendations of the best dog foods for arthritis which all meet the criteria described above.